Namo-Bang/StockPricePredictor_with_HeadlineMove/README.md

 ## Project of Finance 2nd Team in Insight, the party gathered to study data science

 ### Project Topic
-__Stock price prediction modeling for short-term investment subsidies using LSTM and Headline Move__
+__Stock price prediction modeling for short-term investment using LSTM and Headline Move__

 ### Engineering Environment
 module|version